sychen6192/prloop/README.md

 no context **must be ruled ambiguous rather than guessed**; the same duplicate with differing `context_before` must resolve correctly each way; a quoted line that doesn't exist must be blocked; and reformatted indentation must still match on the second pass.

-Toy fixtures prove the algorithm runs.
-This one proves it lands on the right line in code that looks real.

-## Status

-M1–M6 complete: REST + quote anchoring → requirement axis → multi-model adversarial
-verification → rules + static analysis → incremental review and comment lifecycle →
-dismissal learnings and category exclusions.
-Runs end-to-end on real PRs.

-MIT.